mickfuzz/dyne_docs/src/terminal/docs/20-useful-customizations.md

 How are these directories hidden?
 Through a simple convention: any file that begins with a dot (.) is considered hidden.
-Your file manager in your desktop won\'t show you the files unless you choose a special option to display hidden files.
-Similarly, the shell doesn\'t display them by default in an `ls` command.
+Your file manager in your desktop won't show you the files unless you choose a special option to display hidden files.
+Similarly, the shell doesn't display them by default in an `ls` command.
 To display them in the shell, add the `-a` (for "all") option: